 - Use pesticides only when nonchemical methods are ineffective, and pests are reaching intolerable levels, then choose the least toxic, most effective product.

 - Contact your local UC Master Gardener or Cooperative Extension office for help identifying your pest or an alternative pest control method.

 If you must use garden chemicals:

-- Identify your pest problem and choose the least toxic pesticide that controls it.
+- Select least toxic products that target your pest.
 Examples include bait stations, insecticidal soaps and oils, and microbial insecticides such as Bacillus thuringiensis (Bt).

 - Buy ready-to-use products when possible, as you don’t have to measure and mix them.

 - Don’t water after applying garden chemicals unless the label tells you to.
 Never let pesticide or fertilizer run off into storm drains.

 - Avoid applying chemicals outdoors when rain is forecast or when it is windy.

 - Don’t apply pesticides or fertilizers on paved surfaces.

 When using and storing garden chemicals: